-Criterion #3 - Statewide Trail Needs
+Criterion #3 - Georgia's OHV Trail Needs

 Applicants are strongly encouraged to develop project applications that meet Georgia trail priorities.
 Project proposals addressing recreational trail development/management issues identified at the statewide level will be given priority points.
 The following criteria were developed by GADNR in consultation with the Georgia Trails Advisory Committee.